fer-moreira/Network-Tools/README.md

     - scrap      Scrap site's SourceCode                                  [-f scrap    -in www.site.com]
     - sitemap    Scrap sitemap.xml Code and return all links              [-f sitemap  -in www.site.com]
     - sql        Check if website is classic SQL and if is vulnerable     [-f sql      -in www.site.com/cart.php?id=1]
     - admin      Check connections in wordlist for admin url login        [-f admin    -in www.site.com]
+    - ipLookup   Run a IP Lookup and return all host information          [-f ipLookup -in www.site.com]

     [?]
 To see all documentation about an function.
 Use '-info function' or '--get_info=function'